DominikN/ESP32-web-template-sd/README.md

 - select version `5.13.3`
 - click install button

+**4. Install arduinoWebSockets library (Husarnet fork):**

+- download https://github.com/husarnet/arduinoWebSockets as a ZIP file (this is Husarnet compatible fork of arduinoWebSockets by Links2004 (Markus) )
+- open `Sketch -> Include Library -> Add .ZIP Library ... `
+- choose `arduinoWebSockets-master.zip` file that you just downloaded and click open button

-**4. Program ESP32 board:**
+**5. Program ESP32 board:**

 - Open **ESP32-web-template-sd.ino** project
 - upload project to your ESP32 board.

-**5. Open WebUI:**
+**6. Open WebUI:**
 There are two options:

-1. log into your account at https://app.husarnet.com, find `esp32websocket` device that you just connected and click `web UI` button.
-You can also click `esp32websocket` element to open "Element settings" and select `Make the Web UI public` if you want to have a publically available address.
+1. log into your account at https://app.husarnet.com, find `esp32template` device that you just connected and click `web UI` button.
+You can also click `esp32template` element to open "Element settings" and select `Make the Web UI public` if you want to have a publically available address.
 In such a scenerio Husarnet proxy servers are used to provide you a web UI.
 2. P2P option - add your laptop to the same Husarnet network as ESP32 board.
 In that scenerio no proxy servers are used and you connect to ESP32 with a very low latency directly with no port forwarding on your router!
 Currenly only Linux client is available, so open your Linux terminal and type:

 - `$ curl https://install.husarnet.com/install.sh | sudo bash` to install Husarnet.